FDOT Basic Maintenance of Traffic (ONSITE)

 - a computer with camera, microphone and speakers (all on for the duration of the class)

-- ability to participate in class activities, online assessment and evaluations
+- ability to participate in class activities, assessments and evaluations

 - attendance during the entirety of the class time